Code-Institute-Submissions/project1_code_institute_Laure_Piechaczyk/README.md

 - ### Contact page
 The contact page consists of a header, followed by two sections and a footer.
-The purpose of this page is to allow the user to send a message and find the location of courses and workshops using the google map.
+The purpose of this page is to allow the user to send a message and find the localisation of the courses and workshops using the google map.

 <details>
 <summary>Picture of the Contact page here</summary>